mllewis/me_vocab/README.md

 # The role of developmental change and linguistic experience in the mutual exclusivity effect

-Lewis, Cristiano, Lake, Kwan, and Frank (under review)
+M. Lewis, V. Cristiano, B. M. Lake, T. Kwan, and M.C Frank (under review)